Thailand, Myanmar agree to support Dawei economic zone

 But they gave few details except to say ministers from both sides would start regular meetings from August.

-It was the first time the two governments have said they would together support the $50 billion project led by Italian-Thai Development Pcl.
+It was the first time the two governments have said they would together support the $50 billion project led by Italian-Thai Development Pcl (ITD.BK).

 The two leaders said they had agreed to connect the new zone, with its deep sea port, with industrial areas along Thailand's eastern seaboard, including the Laem Chabang port.